Ryobi 18V Brushless Impact Driver Review

 - Warranty: 3-year limited

-This article originall published on January 23rd, 2018.
+Editor’s Note: This article originally published on January 23rd, 2018.
 It has been updated to reflect its performance in our impact driver shootout.